 Career progression and training

-Initial catering training is provided at the Defence Catering School, where you will train alongside Navy chefs.
+Initial catering training is provided at the Defence Catering School, where you will train alongside Navy Chefs and Stewards.
 This training is conducted at either Devonport (Auckland) or Waiouru, depending on training numbers for each course.
-You will begin as an assistant Chef within a small team, and will progress on to being a Chef in charge of the shift.
-Eventually you will move into kitchen management and take up the role of head chef.

-There are opportunities to instruct at the Defence Catering School once you’re fully qualified and have gained good experience.
+There are also opportunities to instruct at the Defence Catering School once you're fully qualified and have good experience under your belt.